Skip to content

 The Power of Being Authentic WhatUTalkingBoutWillis

 At first, the phrase might seem playful, but it holds real depth.
-It’s like asking, “What’s stopping you from being genuine?
-What’s the point of pretending when being yourself is enough?
+It’s like asking, “What’s stopping you from being genuine?”
+What’s the point of showing off when just being yourself is enough?

 It calls out the game of trying to impress and encourages you to get honest—with others, but mostly with yourself.